CHERP’s Directors have a wealth of experience conducting research to detect, understand, and eliminate disparities in health and health care.

-The VA Center for Health Equity Research and Promotion (CHERP) a VA Health Services Research & Development (HSR&D) Center of Innovation (COIN).
-Our mission is to promote equity and quality in health and health care among veterans and other populations.
+The Center for Health Equity Research and Promotion (CHERP) is a VA HSR&D Center of Innovation (COIN).
+We are a dual-site, cross-VISN center, with investigators in Pittsburgh and Philadelphia.
+CHERP's mission is to advance the quality and equity of health and health care for vulnerable Veteran populations.

 CHERP investigators lead or collaborate on projects supported by HSR&D, AHRQ, and NIH.
 Many of these projects are aligned with our focus on the quality and equity of health and health care for vulnerable populations.
 CHERP investigators are also engaged in other funded initiatives.